Connection your Lattice account with G Suite

 4. From here, be sure to download your XML metadata and put it somewhere, such as a text editor, to be pasted into Lattice.

 5. Configure the SAML endpoints.
 Please replace

 - Name ID: "Basic Information" and "Primary Email"

 - Name ID Format: "EMAIL"

-9. You can optionally limit the your users so that they can only sign in with SSO
+9. You can optionally limit your users so that they can only sign in with SSO.

 10. Save, and you're all set!

-If you sign out of Lattice you should see a new Single Sign On button.
-Clicking on it will first take you to G Suite where you will be authenticated then G Suite will redirect you back to Lattice where your will be automatically signed in.
+If you sign out of Lattice, you should see a new Single Sign On button.
+Clicking on it will first take you to G Suite where you will be authenticated then G Suite will redirect you back to Lattice where you will be automatically signed in.

 Please reach out to your account representative if you have any trouble with the integration.